 Westford Brick Meeting House

-Westford Planning Coordinator Melissa Manka was quoted in 7Days recently as saying, "We have about 2,100 people living here -- we're the little forgotten town of Chittenden County."
+Westford Planning Coordinator Melissa Manka was quoted in 7Days newspaper as saying, "We have about 2,100 people living here -- we're the little forgotten town of Chittenden County."
 To learn the latest news in Westford, check out the downloadable online edition of the local paper called the Mountain Gazette which serves the towns of Bolton, Cambridge, Jericho, Underhill, Westford, and Jeffersonville.
 It will give you a great feel for the events, businesses, services, and people of this corner of Chittenden County.

 Westford Town Office